UW-COSMOS/cosmos-visualizer/README.md

 The *Validation* and *Visualization* apps can be run using the following steps:

+### Docker development

+1. Pull submodules: `git submodule update --init`
-1. Copy the `.env.example` file to `.env` and modify the values to your setup.
+2. Copy the `.env.example` file to `.env` and modify the values to your setup.
    A running **COSMOS** pipeline exposing a search API must be specified here.
-2. Run the script `bin/run-frontend [--production] <validation|visualizer>`.
+3. Run the script `bin/run-frontend [--production] <validation|visualizer>`.
     This will spin up `docker-compose` for either the `validation` or `visualizer` apps, using the correct settings for production if that flag is specified, or enabling continuous rebuilding for frontend development if not.
-   **NOTE:** As of March 25, 2020, the production setting does not work properly.
+    Note: as of April 1, 2020, development mode with code reloading is broken in Docker.
+Use local development strategy.

+### Local development

+1. Pull submodules: `git submodule update --init`
+2. Move to frontend directory: `cd frontend-shared`
+3. Copy the `local-env.example.sh` file to `local-env.sh` and modify
+   the values to your setup.
+A running **COSMOS** pipeline exposing a search API must be specified here.
+4. Install NPM modules: `npm install`
+5. Run webpack bundler and dev server: `./run-local <validation|visualizer>`
+6. The frontend will be available on `localhost:8080`.

+Make sure to test a production bundle in Docker (`bin/run-frontend --production visualizer`) before pushing code.
+We should probably set up CI for this command specifically.

 ## Tagging application